unstoppalezzz/Reden-Reforged/README.md

 Special thanks to the original developers and contributors for creating the foundation this project is based on.

 ## Build

+If you want to build for pre-Minecraft 26 versions, you need to use the mapping version that is in the root

 ```bash
 ./gradlew build